 The School of Public Health offers certificates in various programs to meet the needs of qualified individuals seeking to develop competencies in specialties in public health.
-Instruction for the certificate program is primarily provided by regular School of Public Health faculty members during regular quarter terms.
-Students are responsible for following regular registration procedures during regularly scheduled time periods.
-A minimum of 12 units, plus 1 unit of religion is required for a certificate.
+Instruction for certificate programs is primarily provided by regular School of Public Health faculty members during regular quarter terms.
+Students are responsible for following required registration procedures during regularly scheduled time periods.
+A minimum of 12 units, plus one (1) unit of religion is required for a certificate.
 Units may not be shared with a concurrent degree program.

 General certificate information

 Course sessions are conducted during regular term sessions.
 Certificate courses offered are required School of Public Health courses that carry the same credit units as courses applicable toward degree programs.
 Certificate courses are taught on a quarter-term system, although selected courses may be offered by special arrangements.

 Registration and completion of a one-unit, graduate-level religion course is mandatory for completion of each certificate program.
 Religion courses must have an REL_ prefix and be offered through Loma Linda University.
 The purpose of the religion requirement is to provide a spiritual dimension to the professional training of public health students, to provide students with an opportunity to further develop their skills in dealing with life's challenges, and to provide opportunity for personal spiritual growth.
 Course units will not be transferred from other universities or institutions; nor is waiver of this requirement an option, regardless of educational background.
 Traditional letter grading is required.

 All applicants to the certificate programs must meet the general admissions requirements found in Section II of this CATALOG.
 Course work is graduate level; therefore, students must demonstrate eligibility for application to a graduate-level program.